top of page

 Feel free to let me know in advance if there`s a particular instrument you love, or I can choose intuitively.

-If you're interested in this form of sound & body therapy, feel free to send me an email.
+If you're interested in this form of sound & body therapy, feel free to contact me.